 Quantum Mechanics for Mathematicians, Leon A. Takhtajan

 It was a bit hard for me to follow as I didn’t have the required prerequisites, but what I did get from it, I liked.
+Honestly, if you can read this easily, you might already know quantum mechanics.

 Relativity is a fascinating topic, and I personally find it much weirder than quantum mechanics.
 It is also exceptionally well suited to mathematics.
 There are even undergraduate level books discussing it.
 My favorite is: